Case Report

 Abstract

-Case Description: We present a case of 37 year old male with gradually progressive paraplegia and a D2 level infiltrative mass causing compression on the spinal cord.
+Case Report: We present a case of a 37-year-old man with gradually progressive paraplegia and a D2 level infiltrative mass causing compression on the spinal cord.

-Conclusion: Patient with vertebral hemangioma with spinal cord compression if diagnosed correctly and treated early with surgical intervention results in good prognostic outcome.
+Conclusion: A patient with vertebral hemangioma with spinal cord compression, if diagnosed correctly and treated early with surgical intervention, results in a good prognostic outcome.

 Files